fioncat/warden/README.md

 - `build`: Defines the build scripts, warden will rerun build stage after watched files are changed.
 - `exec`: Defines the main programe.
 This is usually a daemon process, it runs after `build` stage.
 Warden will kill it after watched files are changed.

-For example, in a Golang Web project, we want to reload the web server after go files are changed, you can define the `.warden.yaml` like this:
+For example, in a Go web project, we want to reload the web server after go files are changed, you can define the `.warden.yaml` like this:

 ```yaml
 main: